garystafford/virtual-vehicles-demo/README.md

 #### Project Goals
 * Immediate Goals
- * Create 'Virtual Vehicles' RestExpress-based microservices
+ * Create a set of 'Virtual Vehicles' RestExpress-based microservices
- * Use RESTful HTTP-based service-to-service communication for now.
+ * Use RESTful HTTP-based service-to-service communications
- * Add JWT authentication for all RESTful calls.
+ * Add JWT authentication for all resources
- * Test all service operations in Postman or similar RESTful tool.
+ * Test all resources in Postman or similar RESTful tool
- * Document Services and API completely.
+ * Document the REST API completely
+ * Impliment JUnit unit tests and log4j2 logging for all services
 * Short-term Goals
  * Create MEAN Stack based, 'My Virtual Cars' application, leveraging 'Virtual Vehicles' microservices.
  * Create JUnit unit tests in project.
 New RestExpress archetype does not have jUnit tests.